nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <li>Vascular surgery consults 24/7.</li>
 <li>New diabetic foot infection consults (not previously seen by a surgical team at MEDVAMC for the infected site in question) on Tuesdays, Fridays and Saturdays.</li>
 <li>Diabetic foot infection consults for patients previously seen by our team for infection 24/7.</li>
+<li>Use a pharmacy reference (ex.
+Epocrates or Lexicomp, which is through CPRS under "Tools") to ensure new or high-risk medication orders are without error.</li>
 </ul>
   </ul>